of6/Shopping-List/README.md

 # Shopping List example app

-App was created using Backbone.js, Sinatra, and Bootstrap.
+App was created using Backbone.js, MongoDB, Sinatra, and Bootstrap.